-The standard error of measurement is 2.7.
+The standard error of measurement is 2.05.
 The zone of uncertainty ranges from 73 to 77.
-Only four candidates have a score in this range.
-Note that these candidates have very low scores when compared with the majority of candidates.
-The median score for these 781 candidates is 93.6 and the distribution is negatively skewed (-5.49).
+Only one candidate has a score in this range.
+Note that these candidates have very low scores compared with most candidates.
+The mean score for these 170 candidates is 92.1 and the distribution is negatively skewed (-1.3).